 • Understandable → Reliable → Predictable → Optimal

-When improving, and when coaching others on improving, UX maturity and trust within cross-functional-UX partnerships.
+When improving, and when coaching others on improving, UX maturity and trust within cross-functional partnerships.

-When working with XF partners or coaching other designers on their processes or approaches.
+When working with cross-functional partners or coaching other designers on their processes and approaches.